aashalabi/tek_buddy/README.md

 Here is sample question and explanation:
 - Question: 'What parts are required for cleaning the condenser fan blade on the MFI2269FRZ?'
 - Explanation: 'The generated answer only mentions a soft cloth as the part required for cleaning the condenser fan blade, which is not accurate.
   The question asks for all the parts required, not just one.'

-For `gpt-4o-mini`, in a sample with 200 records, the results are:
+For `gpt-4o-mini`, and changing the prompt in 200 sample records:

-- RELEVANT           0.428815
+- RELEVANT           0.825
-- PARTLY_RELEVANT    0.378132
+- PARTLY_RELEVANT    0.110
-- NON_RELEVANT       0.192483
+- NON_RELEVANT       0.065
-- Non_Relevant       0.000569
 ```

 ## Interface
 ```
-Using Flask framework to serve the api and Minsearch  from https://github.com/DataTalksClub/llm-zoomcamp/blob/main/01-intro/minsearch.py
+Using Flask framework to serve the api

-cmd: python app.py
 ```
-### Question API
+### Testing Question API
 ```
 URL=http://localhost:5000
 QUESTION="What parts are required for cleaning the condenser fan blade on the MFI2269FRZ?"